Exploring the Alphabet of English Idioms: A Journey through ‘E’

 Justifications:

 This is an idiom because it means to encourage or incite someone to take an action, often something risky or improper.
-The phrase is figurative, and not about literally egging someone on, but about urging them to do something.
+The idiom is figurative, and not about literally egging someone on, but about urging them to do something.

 Origin: